Simpler (but younger) alternative to Kubernetes, from the great HashiCorp team

 Like its predecessors (Mesos, Kubernetes, Swarm), Nomad is a solution for managing containers.
 As a newcomer, it still lacks few features but is progressing quickly to become a complete competitor.

 It already makes a first good impression on scalability, ease of use, and by the HashiCorp strong and successful team behind (Vagrant, Consul, Terraform, Packer).

 However the competition is strong with projects like Kubernetes, with so many daily contributions and side projects from Google, enterprises, and DevOps enthusiasts.

 We can describe few components:

-- Master/client nomad host: master will take care of electing cluster leader, planning and rescheduling nomad jobs.
-While client will report node status to the master and look for jobs to run, and then run container
+- Master/client nomad host: the master will take care of electing cluster leader, planning and rescheduling nomad jobs.
+While a client will report node status to the master and look for jobs to run, and then run the containers

 - Consul: service discovery.
 Nomad will record nodes, services in this database.
-Consul is replicated and present on all nodes so nomad agents always have access to this data locally
+Consul is installed and get replicated on all nodes so nomad agents always have access to this data locally

 - Ansible: recipe will provide easy deployment of the solution

 3. Just clone and deploy